 MA MMLA grants up to 8 weeks of job-protected leave.

 MA MMLA does not guarantee pay.

 If you have worked at a company with at least 6 employees for at least three consecutive months as a full-time employee or exceeded your probationary period (if such a period exists at your employer) which can be less but cannot be longer than three months, you are eligible for MMLA.

 Recent amendments (in 2015) to MMLA make fathers and non-birth parents eligible for parental leave.
 However, if you work for the same employer as the other parent of the child, then the maximum amount of leave (i.e. 8 weeks) must be shared by both employees.

-You must tell your employer at least 2 seeks in advance of your intended leave start date and intended date of return.
+You must tell your employer at least two weeks in advance of your intended leave start date and intended date of return.
 If you cannot for some reason do this, e.g. due to an emergency and unforeseen early birth, you can simply tell your employer as soon as practical.

 FMLA is a federal law requiring that eligible employees are provided with up to 12 weeks of job-protected unpaid leave to bond and care for a new baby or adopted child.
 However, approximately 40% of employees do not qualify for FMLA due to working for a small employer or otherwise not meeting tenure requirements (e.g. you must have worked at least 1,250 hours for the employer in the 12 months prior to your leave).

 However, just because you don’t qualify for FMLA does not mean you cannot take advantage of MMLA.
 Some employees will find they qualify for both FMLA and MMLA.
 If that describes your situation, you may use FMLA in lieu of MMLA, as both run concurrently.